 What is inventory accounting?

 Inventory accounting is the process of tracking the value and costs of your stock.
-It helps you understand what your inventory is worth at any point in time.
+It tells you what your inventory is worth at any point in time and how much it costs to produce or purchase the goods you sell.

 Inventory appears as an asset on your balance sheet, but its value can drop quickly.
 Stock may become outdated, damaged or lose market value.
 Storage adds ongoing costs too.